SpiderSec101/Web_Application_Security_Testing/README.md

 ## Web_Application_Security_Testing

-I have creted thod repositry to give a structured way to my web application security testing methodology.
-If you want to use my methodology, follow along.
-Good Luck :)
+I have created this repository to provide a structured approach to my web application security testing methodology.
+If you would like to use my methodology, follow along.
+Good luck! :)